Quantum trajectories and reduced dynamics in time-correlated environments: Quantum dynamics

 \subsubsection{Example: element-wise EOM from the correlated QME}

-To appreciate the immediate impact of replacing white noise with a colored source in the SSE, let us look at the simplest case of a two-dimensional Hilbert space spanned by the basis vectors $\{\ket{0},\ket{1}\}$.
+To understand the direct consequences of substituting white noise with a colored noise source in the SSE, let us look at the simplest case of a two-dimensional Hilbert space spanned by the basis vectors $\{\ket{0},\ket{1}\}$.
 We consider two resonant states and set to zero the deterministic part of the interaction Hamiltonian.
 We choose $R=\sigma_x$ ($\sigma_x$, $\sigma_y$, $\sigma_z$ are Pauli matrices) to obtain a correlated version of the Pauli master equation with symmetric decay rates.
 The resulting QME reads

-where $\gamma=\sigma^2$ would be the relaxation rate of the channel in the absence of memory effects.
+where $\Gamma=\gamma^2$ would be the relaxation rate of the channel in the absence of memory effects.

 The variables of the system are the four elements of the density matrix.
 By normalization, the populations are such that $\rho_{00}+\rho_{11}=1$ and by hermiticity the coherences satisfy $\rho_{01}=\rho_{10}^*$.
-So we can describe the system just by computing the time derivatives of two variables, $\rho_{00}$ and $\rho_{10}$.
-The dynamics of one population is
+So we can describe the system simply by computing the time derivatives of two variables $\rho_{00}$ and $\rho_{10}$.
+The dynamics of the population is